Lipoprotein lipase deficiency: Treatment

 Treatment of LPLD has two different objectives: immediate prevention of pancreatitis attacks and long-term reduction of cardiovascular disease risk.

 Olezarsen (Tryngolza) was approved for medical use in the United States in December 2024.

 Gene therapy

 In 2012, the European Commission approved alipogene tiparvovec (Glybera), a gene therapy for adults with familial LPLD (confirmed by genetic testing) and having severe or multiple pancreatitis attacks despite dietary fat restrictions.
 It is the first gene therapy to receive marketing authorization in the European Union; it was priced at about $1 million per treatment, and as of 2016, only one person had been treated with it commercially.
 A total of 31 people were treated with Glybera, most for free in clinical trials before it was taken off the market.

 Incidence

-The disorder affects about 1 out of 1,000,000 people; however, epidemiological data are limited and there are regional differences due to cofounder effect (e.g. in Canada) or intermarriage.
+The disorder affects about 1 out of 1,000,000 people; however, epidemiological data are limited, and there are regional differences due to founder effect (e.g., in Canada) or intermarriage.